WangChengYeh/mcp_word/README.md

 3. **Office.js errors**: Monitor the task pane console for Office API issues

 ## Troubleshooting

-### Common Issues

-**Add-in not loading:**
-- Verify the server is running on port 3000
-- Check that `manifest.xml` points to the correct URL
-- Ensure Word has internet connectivity

-**WebSocket connection failed:**
-- Confirm the server is accessible at `http://localhost:3000`
-- Check firewall settings
-- Verify WebSocket support in your environment

-**MCP client connection issues:**
-- Ensure the server.js process is running
-- Check that the MCP client supports the required protocol version
-- Verify command syntax and parameters

-### Logs

-Server logs will show:
-- MCP protocol messages
-- WebSocket connections
-- Edit command processing
-- Error details

-## Extensibility

-### Adding New Edit Types

-Extend the `EditTask` tool to support:
-- Table manipulation
-- Image insertion
-- Advanced formatting
-- Document structure changes

-### Enhanced Features

-- Authentication and authorization
-- Multi-user collaboration
-- Edit history and versioning
-- Custom AI model integration

-## License

-[Your License Here]

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test with Word Add-in
-5. Submit a pull request

-## Support

-For issues and questions:
-- Check the troubleshooting section
-- Review server logs
-- Test with minimal reproduction cases
-- Report bugs with detailed environment information
+### Common Issues**Add-in not loading:**- Verify the server is running on port 3000- Check that `manifest.xml` points to the correct URL- Ensure Word has internet connectivity**WebSocket connection failed:**- Confirm the server is accessible at `http://localhost:3000`- Check firewall settings- Verify WebSocket support in your environment**MCP client connection issues:**- Ensure the server.js process is running- Check that the MCP client supports the required protocol version- Verify command syntax and parameters### LogsServer logs will show:- MCP protocol messages- WebSocket connections- Edit command processing- Error details## Extensibility### Adding New Edit TypesExtend the `EditTask` tool to support:- Table manipulation- Image insertion- Advanced formatting- Document structure changes### Enhanced Features- Authentication and authorization- Multi-user collaboration- Edit history and versioning- Custom AI model integration## License[Your License Here]## Contributing1.
+Fork the repository2.
+Create a feature branch3.
+Make your changes4.
+Test with Word Add-in5.
+Submit a pull request## SupportFor issues and questions:- Check the troubleshooting section- Review server logs- Test with minimal reproduction cases- Report bugs with detailed environment information